AndeiBuite/VMStart/VMStart/VMStart.docc/VMStart.md

 ## Overview

-VMStart is designed to make Java Virtual Machines(JVMs) managed more likely behave as a common macOS application bundle. what ever startup experiences, resources managements and running status monitoring...
-Make it more specific: clickable item in the dock, automate application updating framework and crash reports.

-Some Key Features in VMStart:
-- ...
-- ...
-- ...

-Supportings from nother helper frameworks are needed to make VMStart works better: VMFileManager...
+VMStart makes Java Virtual Machine applications providing a experience more likely as a common macOS application bundle.
+It will be all for users to launch the app with clicking on the icon in the Dock, benefits from packaging everything within a application bundle.
+Any crashes can be collected into reports.
+And recive updates or patches from internet.

+It is not the reason to build macOS apps with Java, but enhance the usability for some apps does not conforms to macOS application bundle standard because of Java.

 ## Topics

-### Group
+### Essentials

+- <doc:EnvironmentManagement>
+- <doc:LaunchingVirtualMachines>
-- symbol
+- <doc:MonitoringVirtualMachines>